AmirDebbie/spotify_clone/README.md

 This is my Spotify clone.
 The app mimics a spotify single-user application, using React (and React Router), Node.js, and mySQL.
+Also added an Admin page to mimic and Admin User.

 Data Base Structure: